 - The goal is to improve the pumping- and blood delivery capacity of the heart to the working muscles.

-- The best stimulus to your cardiovascular system is when is when you DO NOT limit blood flow back to the heart.
+- The best stimulus to your cardiovascular system is when you DO NOT limit blood flow back to the heart.

 Why not just lift weights faster?